Editor's Pick

 The 28-year-old also revealed that the growth of women’s sports goes to more than just cricket.
 She mentioned that Sania Mirza was a sportsperson who brought fresh motivation to the women trying to pursue sports.

 "When I started, I think whenever we say that nowadays, we sound old.
-But yeah, when we picked up, when I picked up bat and ball, it was more to just do with my brother playing and my father also liked to date.
+But yeah, when we picked up, when I picked up bat and ball, it was more to just do with my brother playing and my father also played at a certain level.
 So, to see, I wouldn't even talk about women's cricket, I'd just say women's sport evolved.
 Growing up, I think when I turned 10 and 11, I think the first time we heard of Sania Mirza becoming an icon, and we all knew that, oh wow, there's a girl in sport, and that inspired us," she added.

 Meanwhile, the WPL is now entering its third season and is set to be played across four venues from February 14 to March 15.
 RCB will play the season opener against Gujarat Giants in Vadodara.